Juan Fernando Herrán|

 Juan Fernando Herrán was born in 1963 and studied at Universidad de Los Andes before graduating with his M.F.A. from Chelsea College of Art in London.
 His work has been exhibited throughout South America and Europe.
 Currently, he is a professor of art at Universidad de Los Andes, where he has also served as the Department Chair.

-Artist and writer Micah Malone interviews Juan Fernando in Bogotá.
+Artist and writer Micah Malone interviews Juan Fernando in Bogotá in 2012.